 Sales Age vs. Purchase AgeOne challenge for implementation within the Tobacco 21 movement has been around enforcement.
 One approach is to place the burden of responsibility on the tobacco retailer rather than on the underage purchaser.
 For example, in March 2012, the City of Chicago voted to raise the MLSA for tobacco to 21.
 However, the ordinance also removed the fine for possession of tobacco for those underage, holding the tobacco seller accountable rather than young people who have been targeted by the tobacco industry.
-Some cities have included provisions that penalize tobacco purchase, use, and/or possession (PUP) by individuals under the age of 21.
+Some cities have included provisions or updated existing provisions that penalize tobacco purchase, use, and/or possession (PUP) by under-age individuals.
 However, the evidence of the effectiveness of PUP provisions in reducing youth tobacco use is limited, particularly among those at higher risk for smoking, and the laws may have adverse consequences for youth already addicted, divert police resources, and open to door to inequitable enforcement against young people of color Learn more about PUP laws.
 Some localities have also implemented policies that require clerks to be above the legal minimum sales age for tobacco in order to reduce sales to minors.
 In a test conducted in Massachusetts, in which underage smokers attempted to purchase cigarettes, researchers found that when the underage purchasers were attempting to purchase from underage clerks, their chances of purchasing successfully went up dramatically.
 However, this may limit jobs for teenagers and young adults, a concern in many rural areas.